Autodesk/sydevs/getting_started/part05.md

 #include <sydevs/systems/statistic_node.h>
 ```

 Add to the component declarations.
+There should be six in total.

 ```cpp
     // Components: